-They are regulated and closely monitored by the Environment Agency and their use is approved by the UK Health Security Agency (formerly Public Health England).
+They are regulated and closely monitored by the Environment Agency.

 What control measures will the TV ERF use to minimise pollution?

 The TV ERF will employ a range of industry-standard flue-gas treatment technologies to remove pollutants and particulate matter from the gases produced during the combustion process, before they are dispersed through the stack.
 These technologies will separate and capture particulate matter and pollutants by filtering them from the gases.
 The substance left over from this filtration process is known as Air Pollution Control residue (APCr) - which itself can be treated and recycled through specialist processes.